leafac/leafac.com/index.md

 **2019-12-23:** I finished teaching [Object-Oriented Software Engineering](https://www.jhu-oose.com) at the Johns Hopkins University.
 [See what students had to say about the course](/curriculum-vitae/oose.pdf).

-**2019-10-19:** I ran on [Baltimore Running Festival](https://www.thebaltimoremarathon.com).
+**2019-10-19:** I ran on the [Baltimore Running Festival](https://www.thebaltimoremarathon.com).
 I ran a 5K followed by a half-marathon, in the so-called Baltimoron-a-thon.
 I succeeded in my two goals: to run the entire course without stopping or walking, and to finish the half-marathon in less than 3 hours 🎉

 <details markdown="1">
 <summary>See my Times</summary>